The Haunted Monastery

-The Haunted Monastery is a gong'an detective novel written by Robert van Gulik and set in Imperial China (roughly speaking the Tang Dynasty).
+The Haunted Monastery is a gong'an detective novel written by Robert van Gulik and set in Imperial China (roughly speaking the Tang dynasty).
 It is a fiction based on the real character of Judge Dee (Di Renjie), a magistrate and statesman of the Tang court, who lived roughly 630–700.

 The book contains eight illustrations by the author as well as a diagram of the Monastery where the action takes place.

 Plot introduction

-Judge Dee and his three wives are on their way back from a visit to family in the capital accompanied by the Judge's aide Tao Gan when a terrible storm and a broken axle forces the party to take shelter for the night in an isolated Taoist monastery of sinister repute.
+Judge Dee and his three wives are on their way back from a visit to family in the capital accompanied by the Judge's aide Tao Gan when a terrible storm and a broken axle force the party to take shelter for the night in an isolated Taoist monastery of sinister repute.
 The wives go directly to bed but the Judge is required to pay a courtesy visit to the Abbot.
-Judge Dee is a Confucist and has a poor opinion of Taoism which, like Buddhism, encourages adherents to become monks & nuns.
-He, however, diplomatically keeps his opinion to himself as he endures the feast & mystery play.
+Judge Dee is a Confucian and has a poor opinion of Taoism which, like Buddhism, encourages adherents to enter monastic life.
+He, however, diplomatically keeps his opinion to himself as he endures the feast and mystery play.
 Thus begins an endless night of murder, mayhem and madness as the Judge, suffering from the beginnings of a head cold, solves the mysterious deaths, punishes the guilty and brings two star-crossed young couples together.
-'I ought to give up being a magistrate and set up for a matchmaker!' he says in disgust.

-Of special interest is the gallery of horrors depicting the torments awaiting sinners in the Taoist hell as well as the vicious trained bear.